PerfectFit-project/virtual-coach-rasa/Rasa_Bot/README.md

 ## How to Run

-WORK IN PROGRESS
+See here for the instructions from Rasa: https://rasa.com/docs/rasa/docker/deploying-in-docker-compose/.

-These instructions do not allow the custom actions to be executed:
+The steps are as follows:
-- Type `docker run -it -v $(pwd):/app rasa/rasa:2.0.2-full shell` within the "Rasa_Bot"-folder.
+- Make sure that you have Docker installed.
-   - On Windows, replace `$(pwd)` with `%cd%`.
+- Navigate to the "Rasa_Bot"-folder on your laptop.
-- Then you can communicate with the agent.
-Note that custom actions taken by the agent fail.
+- Type `docker-compose up`.
-- See here for the instructions: https://rasa.com/docs/rasa/docker/building-in-docker/.
+- Now you can communicate with the both via its REST API.
+E.g. on Windows, type `curl http://localhost:5005/webhooks/rest/webhook -d "{\"message\": \"Could you please send me the planning for next week?\", \"sender\":\"user\"}"`.
+Note that the escaping of the double-quotes is a fix that is needed on Windows.

 ## Conversation Paths
 The agent is built for a very simple conversation, as shown in the image below.